elemental/elemental-web/source/doc-dev/build.rst

 3. `BLAS <http://netlib.org/blas>`__
 4. `LAPACK <http://netlib.org/lapack>`__

-and it includes the package `PMRRR <http://code.google.com/p/pmrrr>`_, which is required for Elemental's parallel symmetric tridiagonal eigensolver.
+and it includes the package `PMRRR <http://code.google.com/p/pmrrr>`_, which Elemental uses for its parallel symmetric tridiagonal eigensolver.
 Furthermore, `libFLAME <http://www.cs.utexas.edu/users/flame/>`_ is recommended for faster SVD's due to its high-performance bidiagonal QR algorithm implementation, and `Qt5 <http://qt-project.org>`_ is required for matrix